 We regularly review our Trustee board, to ensure it reflects the diversity of our church, and we added two new members at our Spring 2021 meeting.
 And we will develop deeper relationships with pastors and leaders who can speak into our church and help us grow in the areas of diversity and inclusion.

 As a church that meets in six locations across London, we will need to develop a strategy for the whole church, but also for each of our services, with the unique challenges and opportunities they face in serving their communities.

 We are also reviewing how we address and celebrate diversity in every area of church life, including our communications and social media, events, charitable giving, and leadership within our serving teams.

 We are working to increase the diversity of our Children’s teams, and have recently spoken to parents and team members who have shared their personal experiences.
-We are reviewing our children’s materials and resources to ensure that they accurately portrays the ethnicity of people in Scripture, and we will equip our volunteers to help them know how to support families and children in celebrating the diversity of our city and church.
+We are reviewing our children’s materials and resources to ensure that they accurately portray the ethnicity of people in Scripture, and we have begun training our volunteers to help them know how to support families and children in celebrating the diversity of our city and church.

-We are also putting together a list of recommended resources to help our Connect Group leaders facilitate positive conversations about racial unity and the gospel, and will work with our Connect Group leaders to help them create diverse and welcoming communities.
+We have also put together a list of recommended resources to help our Connect Group leaders facilitate positive conversations about racial unity and the gospel, and will work with our Connect Group leaders to help them create diverse and welcoming communities.

 As we journey together in this, we would ask for your partnership, so we can build a genuinely diverse and unified church.
 Please join us in praying that Christ Church London would increasingly be a beautiful expression of the gospel to this city, demonstrating the power of Jesus, and his good news of reconciliation.